nordnet/cordova-hot-code-push/README.md

 In that case `config.xml` is not modified.

 If `chcpbuild.options` are not used - then plugin will use preferences from the project's main `config.xml`.

-### Cordova Hot Code Push CLI client

-Cordova Hot Code Push CLI client is a command line utility that will help you with development and deployment of your web project.

-With it you can:
-- generate both `chcp.json` and `chcp.manifest` files, so you wouldn't have to do it manually;
-- run local server in order to detect any changes you make in your web project and instantly upload them on the devices;
-- deploy your web project on the external server.

-Of course, you can use Hot Code Push plugin without that utility.
-But it will make it much easier.

-It's repository and documentation can be found [here](https://github.com/nordnet/cordova-hot-code-push-cli).

 ### JavaScript module